Perhaps you’ve even decided to take things further and launch a show. In that case, you’ll want the best podcast publishing tools.

 Adobe Audition Pricing

-Get Adobe Audition for $20/month, or you can access it for free with a subscription to the full Adobe Creative Cloud Suite.
+Get Adobe Audition for $20.99/month, or you can access it for free with a subscription to the full Adobe Creative Cloud Suite, which costs $54.99 monthly.

-If you want to give it a test run, try out their free seven-day trial.
+If you want to give it a test run, try the free seven-day trial.

 Tool #6: Buzzsprout – A Simple Way to Host Your Podcast